goatslacker/alt/README.md

 Stores are immutable.
 Meaning you can't just update the store through your store instance, the objects returned by `getState` are immutable (well you can mutate them all you want but it won't affect the state inside the store), and other stores can't mutate other stores.
 This makes it easy to reason about how your application exactly changes and where.

-Last but not least, fux is meant to work with ES6.
+Last but not least, alt is meant to work with ES6.
 That is we're betting you'll be writing your stores and actions as classes.
 This part isn't necessary but you really should write some ES6 anyways because it's nice.

 ## Usage